Claire, visual artist, was born in 1969 in Paris.

 Ever since she was a little girl, Claire, said she would live several lives in one.
 True to her word, she explored many different paths before placing her art practice at the centre of her life.

 Claire was initially trained in France by a Bauhaus painter who spontaneously offered to share her knowledge with her, it was one of the lovely encounters that changed her life; one of the many she has had on her path.
 Continuing her artistic journey, she explored in the direction of traditional arts and was trained in the Japanese painting technique Sumi-e, which had a profound impact on her development as an artist; pushing her to evolve her practice and research, it taught her to look at the world through another set of eyes.

-The never-ending exploration of nature… all of nature, can be found in my work.
-I intuitively fluctuate between the abstract and the figurative, creating subtle worlds that evoke imaginary and symbolic landscapes, where nature is animated.
-In my paintings there are no boundaries between realms, instead they simply unfold into each other in a kind of continuum.
+For Claire her art practice is one and of one piece with her decision to walk a spiritual path.
+Her art is an expression of the unfolding of her inner journey.
+She intuitively fluctuates between the abstract and the figurative, creating subtle worlds that evoke imaginary and symbolic landscapes, where nature is animated.
+In her visual storytelling there are no boundaries between realms, instead they simply unfold into each other in a kind of continuum.